 Try incorporating modern and functional furniture in your kids room that do not take up too much space.
 Make sure you choose space-saving beds and dressers in complementary colors that grow with your child and their requirements to ensure longevity.
 Kids need their space to thrive!
 Another tip is to always have furniture with soft edges and splinter resistant.

 This is where you use your creativity and imagination to its full potential.
-Use unique furnishing elements such as bed linen, blankets, pillows, cushions, rugs and curtains to add a sense of coziness and texture to the room.
+Use unique furnishing elements such as bed linen, organic baby blankets, pillows, cushions, rugs and curtains to add a sense of coziness and texture to the room.
 Use prints and colors that inspire your kids and captivate their attention but are not too busy.
 Try picking 100% breathable and organic fabrics.

 If you need more advice about kids interior design or if you are thinking of redesigning your child’s room, don’t hesitate to contact us at firstname.lastname@example.org.